IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-CICS-policy.md

 ### Results

 The CICS policy is enabled in the CICS region.
 When the policy rule is triggered, CICS will write message DFHMP3009 to the CICS region JES job log.
-See [Log and trace files](cdp-Troubleshooting-General).
+For details on how to view this log see [Log and trace files](cdp-Troubleshooting-General).

 To get started with defining your own CICS policy:
 * [Download and start the CICS Explorer](https://www.ibm.com/support/knowledgecenter/en/SSSQ3W_5.5.0/com.ibm.cics.core.help/topics/concepts/install_planning_client.html).